grype/SwiftBeacon/README.md

 ⑨ Constraint.enableAllSignals()
 ```

 ⓪ Creates an instance of `MemoryLogger`.
 This logger simply captures signals into an array, available via the `recordings` property.
-Notice that the logger isn't running yet.
+Notice that this logger isn't running yet.

 ① Creates and starts a `ConsoleLogger`.
-This logger simply prints a time-stamped `debugDescription` of the emitted value to the console, similar how to a conventional system logs.
+This logger simply prints a time-stamped `debugDescription` of the emitted value to the console, similar to how a conventional system logs messages.
+In contrast to the memory logger created in ⓪ - this logger is running and will log emitted signals.
 See [Components](#Components) for a list of available loggers.

-② The console logger is set to filter out anything that is not a `StringSignal` - this is the object that actually gets emitted when we call `emit("with a string")`.
+② The console logger is set to filter out anything that is not a `StringSignal` - this is the object that actually gets logged when we call `emit("with a string")`.
+Different types of values are represented by different signal types, falling back to `WrapperSignal` for capturing arbitrary values.
+Signals are designed to be portable - meaning, they can be represented by remote systems.
+This makes it easy to adopt existing technologies.
+See [Components](#Components) for a list of available signals.
+You can easily create custom signal types for capturing specific types of values.

-③ Defines signal constraints - first, disabling logging of all types of signals and then enabling logging of `ErrorSignal`s but only by the `memoryLogger`.
+③ Control which signals are logged by what facilities by defining constraints.
+The first constraint disables logging of all types of signals, while the second - enables logging of `ErrorSignal`s but only by the `memoryLogger`.
 By default Beacon enables logging of all types of signals - equivalent of `+Signal.self` as the sole constraint.
 See [Filtering](https://github.com/grype/SwiftBeacon/wiki/Filtering) for more information on constraint-based filtering.

 ④ Calling `emit()` without a value logs curent context, including the stack trace leading to the call.
 This happens by creating and emitting an instance of `ContextSignal`.
+Beacon provides specialized signals for capturing information to help in symbolication of stack traces.

 ⑤ It is possible to perform one-shot logging - that is, starting the logger only for the duration of the passed block.
 It doesn't mean other running loggers won't handle emitted signals.
-However, in this case, the `memoryLogger` won't be doing any more logging outside of the given block.
+In this example, the `memoryLogger` won't be doing any more logging outside of the given block.

 ⑥ Every form of `emit()` allows passing a list of `Beacon` objects on which to emit the resulting signal.
 Not specifying one implies a special shared beacon (accessible via `Beacon.shared`).
 It is also possible to pass along userInfo values, similar to how this is done with `NSNotification`s.